As of MySQL 5.6.6, MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 that to create an account that uses a different authentication

-plugin, you must specify that plugin in the
+plugin, you must specify that plugin using an

 CREATE USER statement, then set